BethCNC/aldi_meal_planning/docs/DATABASE_SCHEMA_SUPABASE.md

 CREATE INDEX idx_recipes_cost ON recipes(cost_per_serving);

 COMMENT ON TABLE recipes IS 'Recipe metadata and calculated costs';
+COMMENT ON COLUMN recipes.is_verified IS 'True if recipe has been reviewed by a human';
+COMMENT ON COLUMN recipes.is_ai_generated IS 'True if recipe was created by AI';
+COMMENT ON COLUMN recipes.moderation_status IS 'Current status in the moderation workflow';

 -- ============================================
 -- RECIPE INGREDIENTS TABLE (Junction Table)